kht321/meralion/README.md

   - `text`: transcript from the official `.TXT` files (normalised lowercase)
   - `speaker`, `session`: speaker/session identifiers from the directory tree
   - `part`: flag identifying the corpus slice (e.g., `part1_local_accents`)
+  - Each manifest entry corresponds to a short clip (2.1 s – 9.4 s, mean 4.8 s);
+    the default Part 1 manifest contains 682 utterances.

 Future manifests will extend this to other NSC parts and join speaker metadata (gender, ethnicity, device, etc.) so fairness metrics can be computed